This diagram shows the position of the Earth, in relation to the Sun,

 [Graphic Source: ©1999, Eric G. Canali, former Floor Operations Manager of the original Buhl Planetarium & Institute of Popular Science (a.k.a.
-Buhl Science Center ), Pittsburgh's science & technology museum from 1939 to 1991, and Founder of the South Hills Backyard Astronomers amateur astronomy club; permission granted for only non-profit use with credit to author.]
+Buhl Science Center ), America's fifth major planetarium and Pittsburgh's science & technology museum from 1939 to 1991, and Founder of the South Hills Backyard Astronomers amateur astronomy club; permission granted for only non-profit use with credit to author.]

 By Glenn A. Walsh

 The season of Winter, in the Northern Hemisphere of Earth, begins at the moment of the Winter / December Solstice, Wednesday Afternoon, 2022 December 21 at 4:48 p.m.
 Eastern Standard Time (EST) / 21:48 Coordinated Universal Time (UTC).
 This moment also marks the astronomical beginning of the Summer season in the Southern Hemisphere.